swarm-game/swarm/data/scenarios/Tutorials/README.md

 It is important that at least the base robot has a `logger` device installed.
 Without it, the players will not see the errors and will be very confused.

-### Known entites
+### Known entities

-Before introducing `scan` command, we intend to show all entites on the map as known and not hide them with `?`.
+Before introducing `scan` command, we intend to show all entities on the map as known and not hide them with `?`.

 Until #387 is done, the workaround is to create a new entity with known property: